mac-comp127/bubble-blitz/README.md

 In this homework, you will practice:

 - Decomposing a problem into classes and methods
+- Understanding the relationship between classes, instance variables, methods, and constructors
 - Doing coordinate arithmetic and physics simulation
 - Creating animations using loops
 - Using different testing strategies